 7 aircraft breaks for a graceful level opener.
 Photo taken at 2002 Redding airshow.

+Lead and opposing solo aircraft makes its opposing maneuver at the 1999 Stockton airshow.
 Distance between the aircraft is 10m, relative speed is 1200km/Hr, about the speed of sound.

 Seen during the 1999 Stockton Airshow - This reminds me of a formation the Northern Lights perform